nidrissi/nidrissi/content/class/20-21-homotopie/index.md

 The sessions were recorded and [they are now available on YouTube](https://www.youtube.com/playlist?list=PLTt5PyNwzdilR4GnUNxvTBGlKzma9imTf).

 The exam was on Friday, March 5th, 14:00--17:00, in room 207C of the [Halle aux Farines](../19-20-homotopie/HAF.pdf).
-It was be an open-book exam: students had access to printed and handwritten lecture notes.
+It was an open-book exam: students had access to printed and handwritten lecture notes.
 Electronic devices were forbidden.

-The retake exam (*rattrapage*) will be on June 15<sup>th</sup>.
+The retake exam (*rattrapage*) was be on June 15<sup>th</sup>.
-It will consist in oral exams lasting around 30 minutes total per student.
+It consisted in oral exams lasting around 30 minutes total per student.
-In-person sessions will be in the morning between 9AM and 1PM, in the Sophie Germain building, room 1014.
+In-person sessions were in the morning between 9AM and 1PM, in the Sophie Germain building, room 1014.
-Online sessions for students that cannot be physically present in Paris at that time will be in the afternoon.
+Online sessions for students that cannot be physically present in Paris at that time were in the afternoon.
-Individual students have been contacted for the organization.
-**If you have not been contacted, please let me know as soon as possible!**

 ## Lectures